XTLS/Xray-docs-next/docs/en/config/transports/hysteria.md

 > `udpIdleTimeout`: number

+Unit: seconds, default 60.

-The idle waiting time for a single UDP connection is likely not strictly adhered to if it is too long, and it may be terminated by the policy first.
+Idle wait time for a single UDP connection.
+If this time is too long, it may not be strictly adhered to and may be terminated by the policy first.

 > `masquerade`: [MasqObject](#MasqObject)